heyitsbeznicku/Login-Panel/README.md

 MIT — free to use and modify.
 Include attribution if reusing in public projects.

 ## Author & Contact
-- Created as a small UI component for portfolio/demo use.
+- Created by bez_nicku.
-- Contact: contactme@gmail.com (replace with your email in the file)
+- Contact: heyitsbeznicku@gmail.com

 ---

-Short repo description (for GitHub repository bio):
-"Dark, responsive Login Panel (HTML/CSS) — lightweight, accessible and easy to customize."